Liverpool's Salah 'very proud' after claiming Laureus Sporting Inspiration award | Goal.com

 "I will end on that note.
 Once again, thank you very much."

-He is close to securing his third Golden Boot in the Premier League with 20 goals after 33 matches - a goal behind Tottenham Hotspur's Harry Kane.
+He is close to securing his third Golden Boot in the Premier League with 20 goals after 33 matches - one goal behind Tottenham Hotspur's Harry Kane.